UniversityUniversity of Auckland

 If you already have a degree and want to take Arts courses, this flexible diploma might just be for you.

-You could use the diploma to prepare for postgraduate study by taking courses in the subject of your choice at intermediate and advanced undergraduate level.
+You could use the diploma to qualify for postgraduate study by taking courses in the subject of your choice at intermediate and advanced undergraduate level.

 It is also a way that you can study a specific subject to complement your existing qualifications and further your personal or professional development.

-If you're planning to qualify for postgraduate study, you should carefully check the possible requirements for the programme you're hoping to enter.
+If you're planning to qualify for postgraduate study, you should carefully check the entry requirements for the programme you're hoping to enter.

 Where could this programme take you?